skyrocket-qy/distributed-system-knowledge/concepts/foundations/consistency-models/README.md

 -   **Conflict Resolution:** How conflicts arising from concurrent updates are handled, especially in weaker consistency models.
 -   **Network Partitions:** The system's behavior and data availability during network failures that partition the system.

-## Characteristics

-- **Ordering**: The order in which operations are seen by different processes.
-- **Visibility**: The time it takes for a write to be visible to other processes.
-- **Staleness**: The possibility of reading stale data.
-- **Complexity**: The complexity of the consistency model for developers to reason about.
-- **Performance**: The performance of the system in terms of latency and throughput.

 ## Comparison

 | Model | Guarantee | Performance | Staleness | Debug Complexity | Implementation Complexity | Use Case |